-Students who choose to participate in the International Medicine rotation in Belize, will have additional financial, health/immunization, and safety requirements.
+Students who choose to participate in the International Medicine rotations in Belize or South Africa will have additional financial, health/immunization, and safety requirements.
 These include:

-- 1. Fees: Each student is required to pay their airfare costs to/from Belize, a participation fee to Hillside Health Care International (covers the student housing costs, work-related transportation, utilities, educational experiences, and defrays the cost of providing free health care services to the poorest people in Belize), and purchase the Marquette University mandated comprehensive medical insurance plan through HTH Worldwide insurance for the duration of the international rotation. - Immunizations: Each student must obtain all required immunizations recommended by the Center for Disease Control (CDC) for travel to Belize. https://wwwnc.cdc.gov/travel/destinations/traveler/none/belize.
+- 1. Fees: Each student is required to pay their airfare costs to/from the location, participation/location fees, and purchase the Marquette University-mandated comprehensive medical insurance plan through HTH Worldwide insurance for the duration of the international rotation. - 2.
+Immunizations: Each student must obtain all required immunizations recommended by the Center for Disease Control (CDC) for travel to Belize or South Africa.
 The program encourages students to review and discuss immunization requirements with their primary care provider or a travel medicine provider. - 3.
-Safety: Students traveling to Belize must travel in pairs.
-Students are also required to complete a database with Marquette University's Office of International Education (OIE) and attend their Pre-Travel meeting, which provides information on: - Country specific travel security information and travel warnings based on current United States State Department and International SOS information. - Immunization requirements for the destination country based on current CDC recommendations and medication prophylaxis recommendations.
-Applicable immunizations/medication prophylaxis can be provided through Marquette University's Student Health Services, a Travel Medicine Clinic, or a private physician. - Information on prescription medications, including individualized information on medications the student is taking, including whether they are available in Belize and what the name of the medication is in that country. - Information regarding the mandated HTH Worldwide comprehensive medical insurance package and University-provided SOS International travelers' assistance with enrollment instructions. - Mandatory attendance of an international travel seminar put on by

-Marquette University's Office of International Education with documentation of attendance in Exxat.

-4. Disclosure of Medical Information Release form must be signed and on file
+Safety: Students traveling to international sites must travel in pairs.
+Students are also required to complete a database with Marquette University's Office of International Education (OIE) and attend their Pre-Travel meeting, which provides information on: - Country-specific travel security information and travel warnings are based on current United States State Department and International SOS information. - Immunization requirements for the destination country based on current CDC recommendations and medication prophylaxis recommendations.
+Applicable immunizations/medication prophylaxis can be provided through Marquette University's Student Health Services, a Travel Medicine Clinic, or a private physician. - Information on prescription medications, including individualized information on medications the student is taking, whether they are available in Belize or South Africa, and what the name of the medication is in that country. - Information regarding the mandated HTH Worldwide comprehensive medical insurance package and University-provided SOS International travelers' assistance with enrollment instructions. - Mandatory attendance of an international travel seminar put on by Marquette University's Office of International Education with documentation of attendance in Exxat. - 4.
+The Disclosure of Medical Information Release form must be signed and on file

-Note: Students are responsible for the above associated costs.
+Note: Students are responsible for the costs associated with the above.